rezaca/btep/index.md

   section_id: hero
   title: 'The Blacktop Jungle '
   content: |-
-    The Blacktop Jungle 3v3 in partnership with Charlotte Center City Partners returns October 19th, 2019 for a third year, with 100+ expected teams and 1000 spectators from across the region.
+    The Blacktop Jungle 3v3 in partnership with Charlotte Center City Partners returns October 19th, 2019 to host 100+ expected teams and 1000 spectators from across the region.

     All skill and age levels are welcome as we converge upon the streets of Uptown Charlotte for a day of competition and fun in the sun.